magento/devdocs/guides/v1.0/config-guide/config/js-resources.md

 <h2 id="m2devgde-js-resources-intro">Overview</h2>

 JavaScript (JavaScript) is important for making your storefront dynamic and interactive.
 However, including JavaScript into the page headers might slow down uploading of the pages.
-To address this problem, we exclude JavaScrip from the page headers and we added the ability to use the <a href="http://requirejs.org" target="_blank">RequireJS library</a>.
+To address this problem, we exclude JavaScript from the page headers and we added the ability to use the <a href="http://requirejs.org" target="_blank">RequireJS library</a>.

 RequireJS improves the perceived page load time because it allows JavaScript to load in the background; in particular, because it enables asynchronous or "lazy" JavaScript loading.